 Neuroimaging has previously been used in healthy populations experiencing resizing illusions, whereby modulation of the primary somatosensory cortex has been found using neuromagnetic source imaging during visual only resizing illusions of the arm (Schaefer et al., 2007).
 Briefly, the more the subjects felt the subjective experience of an elongated arm, the more the cortical distance between the first and fifth digit decreased, showing the topographical representation of the somatosensory cortex being modulated by perceived location of a peripheral stimulus.
 Specifically looking at the stretching multisensory visuotactile illusions found to reduce pain in OA (Preston & Newport, 2011), recent research suggests that these illusions directly impact the neural representations of the body and reflect early-stage multimodal stimulus integration (Kanayama et al., 2021).
-We have recently investigated this illusion in healthy participants using EEG and have found support for this previous research, finding significant increases in gamma band power, likely reflecting multimodal stimulus integration, in multisensory visuotactile compared to unimodal visual conditions during illusory resizing of a finger (Hansford et al., 2022, in prep).
-Previous research using rubber hand illusions found this multisensory integration effect in early-stage gamma band increases (Kanayama et al., 2021), whilst our recent findings show a later stage of multimodal stimulus integration when using illusory finger resizing manipulations (Hansford et al., 2022, in prep).
+We have recently investigated this illusion in healthy participants using electroencephalography (EEG) and have found support for this previous research, finding significant increases in gamma band power, likely reflecting multimodal stimulus integration, in multisensory visuotactile compared to unimodal visual conditions during illusory resizing of a finger (Hansford et al., 2022).
+Previous research using rubber hand illusions found this multisensory integration effect in early-stage gamma band increases (Kanayama et al., 2021), whilst our recent findings show a later stage of multimodal stimulus integration when using illusory finger resizing manipulations (Hansford et al., 2022).

-Looking specifically at research into somatosensory cortex modulation using steady-state evoked potentials, low-level somatosensory responses have been induced directly using vibrations of a known frequency applied to a body part.
-These generate a frequency-locked steady-state evoked potential detectable at the scalp using EEG (Snyder, 1992; Tobimatsu et al., 1999).
-This paradigm has been used with other sensory manipulations to better understand the neural mechanisms underlying multisensory integration, with findings showing that presentation of temporally congruent auditory and visual stimuli significantly enhances the magnitude and inter-trial phase coherence of auditory and visual steady-state responses (Nozaradan et al., 2012).
+Looking specifically at research into somatosensory cortex modulation using steady-state evoked potentials (SSEPs), low-level somatosensory responses have been induced directly using vibrations of a known frequency applied to a body part.
+These generate a frequency-locked steady-state evoked potential detectable at the scalp using EEG (Snyder, 1992; Tobimatsu et al., 1999), and are an index of the cortical response to a stimulus.
+This paradigm has been used with other sensory modalities to better understand the neural mechanisms underlying multisensory integration, with findings showing that presentation of temporally congruent auditory and visual stimuli significantly enhances the magnitude and inter-trial phase coherence of auditory and visual steady-state responses (Nozaradan et al., 2012).
 However, research has also found evidence of enhanced steady-state responses for within-modality stimulation (Giani et al., 2012), in contrast to previous findings.
-Research using vibrotactile stimulation has found greater increases in steady-state response magnitude when this corresponds with the amplitude modulation rate of stimulation, consistent with previous research (Colon et al., 2012; Rees et al., 1986) and suggesting an entrainment of oscillatory activity to temporal features of sensory stimulation (Timora & Budd, 2018).
+Research using vibrotactile stimulation has found greater increases in steady-state response magnitude when this corresponds with the amplitude modulation rate of stimulation (Colon et al., 2012; Rees et al., 1986) suggesting an entrainment of oscillatory activity to temporal features of sensory stimulation (Timora & Budd, 2018).
 Given these findings, we anticipate that somatosensory steady-state signals might change during the resizing illusion, due to the multisensory manipulations present, to give a potential index of changes in neural representations during the illusion.
+These SSEPs can therefore be used as a measure of the somatosensory blurring hypothesis (Haggard et al., 2013) and the magnifying hypothesis (Gilpin et al., 2015), as an increased SSEP response could indicated evidence supporting the magnification hypothesis, as there is more cortical area being used to represent the body part, whereas a smaller SSEP response could indicate evidence supporting the somatosensory blurring hypothesis, as the cortical representation of the body part has become sharpened.